ravendb/docs/Articles/Raven.Documentation.Articles/articles/choosing-the-best-nosql-database.markdown

 #### ElasticSearch

-Elastic uses Apache’s Lucene open source search engine.
+Elastic uses Apache's Lucene open source search engine.
 Lucene is not ACID, meaning that it can loss or corrupt data.
 Elastic is transactional on the document level, but not the batch.
 If you try to commit 100 documents, and just 55.5 were committed when there was a power disruption or some other kind of error, the .5 document will not be saved, but the previous 55 will be committed.
 This leads to inconsistencies because only part of the transaction has been committed and not the whole batch.
 Certain failure modes can cause data corruption or data loss.

 #### RavenDB